| Topic title |

 Research Topic Summary.

 Crises seem to have become regular events, which pose increasing challenges to the organizations (Chen et al., 2021).
-Recently, the number of studies has been growing while demonstrating that organizational survival and effectiveness depend on the ability of organizations and employees to withstand and adapt to significant challenges, that is, on their resilience (Naswall et l., 2019).
+Recently, the number of studies has been growing while demonstrating that organizational survival and effectiveness depend on the ability of organizations and employees to withstand and adapt to significant challenges, that is, on their resilience (Naswall et al., 2019).
 Generally, resilience is understood to be the capacity to rebound, ‘to come back’ from adversity, uncertainty, conflict, failure, or even positive change (Luthans, 2002).

 In a dynamic business environment, the concept of resilience is crucial to understanding how employees and organizations successfully handle adversity (Hartmann et al., 2021; Cani?ls and Hatak, 2022).
 Resilient employees can navigate in a turbulent society, deal with stress and cope with adverse conditions more effectively (Kakkar, 2019).
 Organizational resilience is the most direct factor explaining the longevity and competitive advantage of particular organization.

 Given the relevance of employee resilience and organizational resilience, the factors fostering resilience needs to be disclosed.
 Relying on the notion of Luthans (2002) that resilience can be developed through management practices, the proposed research argues that human resource management (HRM) could serve as an appropriate antecedent.
-However, the previous studies did not include the sustainability dimension in HRM while analyzing the way HRM promotes the resilience.
+However, the previous studies did not include the sustainability dimension in HRM while analyzing the way HRM promotes the resilience (Kim et al., 2024).
 The paper seeks to close the existing gap by introducing socially responsible HRM (Diaz?Carrion et al., 2019) as a driver for promoting resilience.
 Therefore, the scientific problem is formulated by the question: which and how socially responsible HRM practices strengthen the employee resilience and organizational resilience.

 The research aim is to reveal socially responsible HRM practices that strengthen the employee resilience and organizational resilience.